 The lyrics contain some very cute metaphors that primarily relate to a lack of self-confidence, such as: “I’m sorry for the way that I can’t hold conversations, It’s such a fragile thing to try support [sic] the weight of.”
 Admittedly, the inability to hold conversations is not a particularly novel theme in indie music these days.
 However, the way in which Liz compares it to physically supporting the weight of an object is uniquely endearing.

 JRG’s title track is a blissful detour from the aforementioned lack of self-assuredness.
 Remember the worrying in the first track, and the insecurity in the second track?
 Poof, that’s all gone in “JRG,” and all that’s left is love, ❤️.
 Indeed, the title track can be accurately described as a love song.
 “JRG” explores the triumph and empowerment gained by being open with one’s feelings.
 In “JRG,” Liz opens up her heart and delivers one of the loveliest choruses in recent memory.

 The blunt lyrics play an essential part in the song’s impact.
 In an interview with DIY mag, Liz made the point: “I think there’s nothing more scary than just using the words ‘I love you’ in a song.
 In a love song.
 I didn’t manage it on our first album, but I guess I was ready to for this one.”
-I agree: there are few phrases that make you feel more vulnerable.
-Telling someone that for the first time is a leap of faith that could end in embarrassment, heartbreak, or both.
+Indeed, I can certainly see why putting that in a song and shipping it out to the world would be scary.
+After all, telling even one person that for the first time is a leap of faith that could end in embarrassment, heartbreak, or both.